fix8mt/fiber/README.md

 ## 4. Detached fiber workpiece
 In this example, four detached fibers are created in a new thread.

-When the thread ends, the detached fibers are run (at `join()`) in creation order.
+When the thread ends, the detached fibers are activated (at `join()`) in creation order.
-Each fiber takes a lambda function as its callable object, which prints from an array constructed with every fourth word until the array is exhausted.
+Each fiber takes a lambda expression as its callable object, which prints from an array constructed with every fourth word until the array is exhausted.

 Note the ctor for each fiber takes a reference to one of the `string_view` arrays, passed as an argument.